Skip to content

 TentBox Lite storage space

-As you can see in the picture below there are convenient storage pockets below the windows, enough for storing shoes and any small items you need while relaxing in the roof tent.
+As you can see in the picture below, there are convenient storage pockets below the windows, enough for storing shoes and any small items you need while relaxing in the roof tent.

 TentBox Lite Interior